In this chapter, I’ll do a quick run-through of all you must do to prepare adequately for your certification exams.

-As you go through your certification, you can already start to prepare for the exams by devising a study plan that fits in with your unique needs.
+As you go through your certification, you can already start to prepare for the exams by devising a study plan that fits your unique needs.

-If you already have another job, you are going to have to set aside time to study.
+If you already have another job, you must set aside time to study.

 Perhaps two hours a day after work, or maybe you prefer to spend the whole weekend working through the course material.

-The time you take to complete the certification and how much time you need to study is also going to depend if you have any prior experience or not.
+The time you take to complete the certification and how much time you need to study will also depend on whether you have any prior experience.

-For example, if you are a school leaver, you probably are not going to have any experience.
+For example, if you are a school leaver, you probably will not have any experience.

-But someone who has a kinesiology or exercise science degree would already know much of what will be covered in the certification.
+But someone who has a kinesiology or exercises science degree would already know much of what will be covered in the certification.

 And so, experience or lack of it means study times will vary significantly for each student.

-Note, however, some courses need to be completed in a certain period, so that’s going to affect your study plan, no doubt.
+However, note that some courses need to be completed in a certain period, affecting your study plan.

-For a couple of months, you may even need to cut down on socializing and going out with your friends.
+You may even need to reduce socializing and going out with your friends for several months.

 But these are the sacrifices you need to set up your future career.

-Here is a quick breakdown of a study plan to give you an idea as to what you can draw up for yourself.
+Here is a quick breakdown of a study plan to give you an idea of what you can draw up for yourself.